wp-plugins/zedity/readme.txt

 * **Total Design Freedom!**: unprecedented flexibility and possibilities to create any content you need.
 With no more constraints, you're free to unleash your creativity!

-* **Saves You Time & Money!**: create your content very quickly, hassle-free and, since you can do it without hiring web developers, saving money too!
+* **Saves You Time & Money!**: create your content very quickly, completely hassle-free and, since you can do it without hiring web developers, saving money too!

 **Here is an example of Zedity free version in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]